lngochuy/GoPractice/README.md

-# GoPractice1
+# GoPractice
 The first go practice:
-- Build a program computing summary, substraction, multiplication, and division of two large real numbers.
+- Build a program computing the summary, substraction, multiplication, and division of two large real numbers.
 - The program doesn't use any built-in functions for large numbers or converting string to number.

 # Requirements